mosra/magnum-bindings/doc/python/corrade.containers.rst

     multi-dimensional slicing as well (which raises :ref:`NotImplementedError` in Py3.7 :ref:`memoryview`).

+.. py:function:: corrade.containers.StridedArrayView1D.flipped
+    :raise IndexError: if :p:`dimension` is not :py:`0`
+.. py:function:: corrade.containers.StridedArrayView1D.broadcasted
+    :raise IndexError: if :p:`dimension` is not :py:`0`

 .. py:class:: corrade.containers.MutableStridedArrayView1D

     Equivalent to :ref:`StridedArrayView1D`, but implementing
     :ref:`__setitem__()` as well.

+.. py:function:: corrade.containers.MutableStridedArrayView1D.flipped
+    :raise IndexError: if :p:`dimension` is not :py:`0`
+.. py:function:: corrade.containers.MutableStridedArrayView1D.broadcasted
+    :raise IndexError: if :p:`dimension` is not :py:`0`

 .. py:class:: corrade.containers.StridedArrayView2D

     See :ref:`StridedArrayView1D` for more information.

+.. py:function:: corrade.containers.StridedArrayView2D.flipped
+    :raise IndexError: if :p:`dimension` is not :py:`0` or :py:`1`
+.. py:function:: corrade.containers.StridedArrayView2D.broadcasted
+    :raise IndexError: if :p:`dimension` is not :py:`0` or :py:`1`
+.. py:function:: corrade.containers.StridedArrayView2D.transposed
+    :raise IndexError: if :p:`a` or :p:`b` is not :py:`0` or :py:`1` or if
+        they're the same

 .. py:class:: corrade.containers.MutableStridedArrayView2D

     See :ref:`StridedArrayView1D` and :ref:`MutableStridedArrayView1D` for more
     information.

+.. py:function:: corrade.containers.MutableStridedArrayView2D.flipped
+    :raise IndexError: if :p:`dimension` is not :py:`0` or :py:`1`
+.. py:function:: corrade.containers.MutableStridedArrayView2D.broadcasted
+    :raise IndexError: if :p:`dimension` is not :py:`0` or :py:`1`
+.. py:function:: corrade.containers.MutableStridedArrayView2D.transposed
+    :raise IndexError: if :p:`a` or :p:`b` is not :py:`0` or :py:`1` or if
+        they're the same

 .. py:class:: corrade.containers.StridedArrayView3D

     See :ref:`StridedArrayView1D` for more information.

+.. py:function:: corrade.containers.StridedArrayView3D.flipped
+    :raise IndexError: if :p:`dimension` is not :py:`0`, :py:`1` or :py:`2`
+.. py:function:: corrade.containers.StridedArrayView3D.broadcasted
+    :raise IndexError: if :p:`dimension` is not :py:`0`, :py:`1` or :py:`2`
+.. py:function:: corrade.containers.StridedArrayView3D.transposed
+    :raise IndexError: if :p:`a` or :p:`b` is not :py:`0`, :py:`1` or :py:`2`
+        or if  they're the same

 .. py:class:: corrade.containers.MutableStridedArrayView3D

     See :ref:`StridedArrayView1D` and :ref:`MutableStridedArrayView1D` for more
     information.

+.. py:function:: corrade.containers.MutableStridedArrayView3D.flipped
+    :raise IndexError: if :p:`dimension` is not :py:`0`, :py:`1` or :py:`2`
+.. py:function:: corrade.containers.MutableStridedArrayView3D.broadcasted
+    :raise IndexError: if :p:`dimension` is not :py:`0`, :py:`1` or :py:`2`
+.. py:function:: corrade.containers.MutableStridedArrayView3D.transposed
+    :raise IndexError: if :p:`a` or :p:`b` is not :py:`0`, :py:`1` or :py:`2`
+        or if  they're the same

+.. py:class:: corrade.containers.StridedArrayView4D

+    See :ref:`StridedArrayView1D` for more information.

+.. py:function:: corrade.containers.StridedArrayView4D.flipped
+    :raise IndexError: if :p:`dimension` is not :py:`0`, :py:`1` :py:`2` or
+        :py:`3`
+.. py:function:: corrade.containers.StridedArrayView4D.broadcasted
+    :raise IndexError: if :p:`dimension` is not :py:`0`, :py:`1` :py:`2` or
+        :py:`3`
+.. py:function:: corrade.containers.StridedArrayView4D.transposed
+    :raise IndexError: if :p:`a` or :p:`b` is not :py:`0`, :py:`1` :py:`2` or
+        :py:`3` or if  they're the same

+.. py:class:: corrade.containers.MutableStridedArrayView4D

+    See :ref:`StridedArrayView1D` and :ref:`MutableStridedArrayView1D` for more
+    information.

+.. py:function:: corrade.containers.MutableStridedArrayView4D.flipped
+    :raise IndexError: if :p:`dimension` is not :py:`0`, :py:`1` :py:`2` or
+        :py:`3`
+.. py:function:: corrade.containers.MutableStridedArrayView4D.broadcasted
+    :raise IndexError: if :p:`dimension` is not :py:`0`, :py:`1` :py:`2` or
+        :py:`3`
+.. py:function:: corrade.containers.MutableStridedArrayView4D.transposed
+    :raise IndexError: if :p:`a` or :p:`b` is not :py:`0`, :py:`1` :py:`2` or
+        :py:`3` or if  they're the same